SaraGMatos/skillmatch/README.md

 | Jack Brown       | [LinkedIn](https://www.linkedin.com/in/jack-brown-ab2a84286/) \| [GitHub](https://github.com/ClaretJack/)            |
 | Muhammad Sallu   | [LinkedIn](https://www.linkedin.com/in/muhammad-sallu/) \| [GitHub](https://github.com/MuhammadSallu)                |
 | Sara Matos       | [LinkedIn](https://www.linkedin.com/in/saragmatos/) \| [GitHub](https://github.com/SaraGMatos/)                      |

+## Contributions

+This project is open to contributions.
+Feel free to submit a pull request if you would like to make a suggestion or raise an issue or problem with the code.

 ## Acknowledgments